Should I save or invest my money?

-- Saving is putting money aside bit by bit, to make a lump sum.
-You usually save for a particular goal, like having the money for a holiday, a deposit on a house, or any emergencies that might crop up.
-Often saving is taken to mean putting your money into cash products, like bank and building society deposit accounts, and that’s how we define saving in this guide.
+- Saving is putting money aside, bit by bit.
+You usually save up to pay for something specific, like a holiday, a deposit on a home, or to cover any emergencies that might crop up, like a broken boiler.
+Saving usually means putting your money into cash products, such as a savings account in a bank or building society.

-- Investing is taking some of your money and with the aim of making it grow, by buying things that might increase in value, like stocks, property or shares in a fund.
+- Investing is taking some of your money and trying to make it grow by buying things you think will increase in value.
+For example, you might invest in stocks, property, or shares in a fund.

 Who should save?

-The only time you shouldn’t save or invest is if there are other, more important things you need to do with your money.
-This includes:
+The only time you shouldn’t save, or invest is if there are more important things you need to do with your money.

-- Making sure your family could cope financially if you died
+- Making sure your family would be able to cope financially if you died.

 Are you ready to invest?